-TL-SWITCH with the H option suspends update operations on the secondary database, until TL-CONTINUE is executed, while maintaining FailSafe logging to the secondary's clean log.
+Suspending the SecondaryTL-SWITCH with the H option suspends update operations on the secondary database, until TL-CONTINUE is executed, while maintaining FailSafe logging to the secondary's clean log.
 Primary updates continue to be logged to the secondary clean log.
 This allows you to back-up the secondary without shutting the secondary down completely and losing synchronisation.
+The procedure is as follows:

-- 1. Create an empty clean log on the primary, for example, CLOG-FRI. - 2.
-On the primary database, enter TL-SWITCH CLOG-FRI (H. This creates a CLOG-FRI clean log on the secondary.
-Logging is switched to CLOGFRI on the primary and secondary, and the restore process which applies the updates to the secondary database is disabled. - 3.
-Use TL-STATUS on the secondary to ascertain when the restore process has completed, indicated by a ACTIVE-SECONDARY PAUSED status. - 4.
+- 1. Create a empty clean log on the primary, for example, CLOG-FRI. - 2.
+On the primary database, enter TL-SWITCH CLOG-FRI (H.

+This creates a CLOG-FRI clean log on the secondary.
+Logging is switched to CLOG-FRI on the primary and secondary, and the restore process which applies the updates to the secondary database is disabled.

+- 3. Use TL-STATUS on the secondary to ascertain when the restore process has completed, indicated by a ACTIVE-SECONDARY PAUSED status. - 4.
 You can now save the secondary database onto a back-up tape.
-Primary users may continue operating on the database unaffected.

-A TL-STOP and TL-SWITCH cannot be performed until the databases have been returned to FailSafe synchronised mode using the TL-CONTINUE verb.

-5. Re-synchronise the secondary with the primary by entering TL-CONTINUE on the primary.
+Primary users may continue operating on the database unaffected. - Note: A TL-STOP and TL-SWITCH cannot be performed until the databases have been returned to FailSafe synchronised mode using the TL-CONTINUE verb. - 5.
+Re-synchronise the secondary with the primary by entering TL-CONTINUE on the primary.